michelleklum/cs124-lab3/design/design.md

 ### Home Page

 All four users understood that our app was a task managing app just from looking at the home screen.
 They cited the name of our app ("Task Monster") and the layout of the lists on the home screen as primary reasons behind this.
 All users also understood that the plus icon in the bottom right corner would add a list and that the search button in the upper right corner allowed them to search for lists.
 Users believed the location of these buttons was intuitive.
 Users generally believed alphabetical sorting for the lists on the home screen made sense, but a few wanted an option to sort the lists by creation date or modification date.
-We plan to add this functionality in a future lab.
+We added this functionality in Lab 3, along with a couple other sorting methods, such as by priority, deadline, and name.
 Users also understood that, to enter a list, they just have to tap on the list card.

 ### Home Page with List in Edit Mode